plaenen/node-geonames-client/README.md

 #Tests

-Before running your test you've to set the NGN_USERNAME to your geonames.org username, or pass a commandlindline --username={yourusername}
+Before running your test you've to set the NGN_USERNAME environment variable to your geonames.org username, or pass a commandline param --username={yourusername}

     var opts = {
         'username': argh.argv.username || process.env.NGN_USERNAME